The No Surprises Act: what therapists need to know

 the no surprises act, no surprises act for therapists

-Unbeknownst to many therapists, a new bill went into effect at the beginning of 2022.
-The “No Surprises Act” is currently the law of the land, causing many health professionals to scramble to comply with the new bill.
-As with any new legislation, there are many questions that need to be answered.
 Primarily, therapists want to know how it will affect their practice and what they need to do to ensure compliance.
 Fortunately, we have the answers you require.
 Read on for everything you need to know about the No Surprises Act.
 If you want to read through the details for yourself, you can find everything you need right here.

-What Is the No Surprises Act?
+What does the No Surprises Act mean?

 The No Surprises Act aims to make sure that people do not receive surprise medical costs after they undergo health procedures.
 It seeks to increase the transparency of the pricing of medical services before the person agrees to undertake them.
 It was created due to patients receiving unexpected bills that could number into the thousands of dollars.
 Although this mostly happens with crisis and inpatient situations (e.g., emergency room visits, hospital stays), the law applies to outpatient services as well.

-Who Needs to Comply with the No Surprises Act?
+Who needs to comply with the No Surprises Act?

 If you are a state-licensed or certified health professional (or a state-licensed facility), you need to obey the provisions outlined in the No Surprises Act.
 Although the law was seemingly created to focus more on medical personnel, it applies to all licensed mental health providers, including psychologists, counselors, social workers, etc. So, unless you just hang a shingle on your door and pretend to be a therapist, it almost certainly applies to you.